pandoc/lua-filters/lilypond/README.md

 The classes and attributes listed above will *not* be copied to the generated image, but all other classes and attributes will be, and so will the identifier if one is present.
-The `lilypond` object (if present) will be stripped from the document metadata.
+The `lilypond` block (if present) will be stripped from the document metadata.
 Images generated from inline code will be tagged with the `lilypond-image-inline` class, and those generated from code blocks with the `lilypond-image-standalone` class.